abbyruthe/CSII_Project_1_Assembly/README.txt

 This was the first project for Computer Science II in the Fall of 2020 instructed by Dr. Louis Yu.

 The course first opened with a month long introduction to Assembly.
 More specifically, SLIM assembly language.
-SLIM was a simplified language that was utilized to show the basics of Assembly, and we ran all of our SLIM code through a SLIM machine built by professors at Gustavus standing for Super-Lean Instruction Machine which again is a boiled down version of where Assembly language would actually be run.
+SLIM was a simplified computer (standing for Super-Leadn Instruction Machine) that was utilized to show the basics of Assembly.

 This project consisted of 4 tasks.